ARivottiC/binder.js/README.md

 ### *attach*(`elem`|`template`[, `args`]) ###

-Attach a child to object.
+Attach a child to object and returns it.

 * **'elem`**